lost-egg/lost-egg.github.io/abilities.md

 Roll (Intelligence + Lore).
 If you get at least 1 success, you notice that the fact is false, but not how.
 If you get enough successes to meet a difficulty set by the ST, you also notice why the fact is false.

+## Martial Arts

+Martial Arts represents your ability to fight using a specific formalized martial arts style.
+Every purchase of Martial Arts is a separate Ability, such as Martial Arts (Snake Style) or Martial Arts (Crane Style).
+Each Martial Arts has a separate rating and is bought and increased separately.
+Martial Arts Charms usually require a specific Martial Arts rating to purchase and use that Martial Arts for any rolls they generate.

+Martial Arts determines attack rolls with weapons with the Martial Arts tag, like unarmed attacks, hook swords, and the rope darts.
+It also determines your Parry with those weapons.
+Using unarmed Parry against weapons that deal lethal damage requires a stunt.

+You can't select Martial Arts as a Caste or Favored Ability, but it's automatically a Caste or Favored Ability if Brawl is one for you.
+To take any dots in Martial Arts, you must have the Martial Artist Merit (see page 163 of *Exalted 3*).

 ## Medicine

+Medicine represents your ability to treat wounds and ailments.
+This may be with surgical instruments, or with more unusual or mystical methods like acupuncture or herbal incense treatments.

 ### Diagnosis